-Nick Bostrom (1973 – ) holds a PhD from the London School of Economics (2000).
-He is a co-founder of the World Transhumanist Association (now called Humanity+) and co–founder of the Institute for Ethics and Emerging Technologies.
-He was on the faculty of Yale University until 2005, when he was appointed Director of the newly created Future of Humanity Institute at Oxford University.
+Nick Bostrom (1973 – ) holds a Ph.D. from the London School of Economics (2000).
+He is a co-founder of the World Transhumanist Association (now called Humanity+) and co-founder of the Institute for Ethics and Emerging Technologies.
+He was a member of the department of philosophy at Yale University until 2005, when he was appointed Director of the newly created Future of Humanity Institute at Oxford University.
 He is currently Professor, Faculty of Philosophy & Oxford Martin School; Director, Future of Humanity Institute; and Director, Program on the Impacts of Future Technology; all at Oxford University.

 Bostrom’s article, “The Fable of the Dragon-Tyrant,” tells the story of a planet ravaged by a dragon (death) that demands a tribute which is satisfied only by consuming thousands of people each day.
 Neither priests with curses, warriors with weapons, or chemists with concoctions could defeat the dragon.
 The elders were selected to be sacrificed, although they were often wiser than the young, because they had at least lived longer than the youth.
 Here is a description of their situation:

 Spiritual men sought to comfort those who were afraid of being eaten by the dragon (which included almost everyone, although many denied it in public) by promising another life after death, a life that would be free from the dragon-scourge.
 Other orators argued that the dragon has its place in the natural order and a moral right to be fed.
 They said that it was part of the very meaning of being human to end up in the dragon’s stomach.
 Others still maintained that the dragon was good for the human species because it kept the population size down.
 To what extent these arguments convinced the worried souls is not known.
 Most people tried to cope by not thinking about the grim end that awaited them.[i]